 Here comes the cliche –

 Eat healthily, drink plenty of water, get 8 hours of sleep each night, read motivational and inspiring books, do some Yoga or exercise, work on your personal development.
+You know the drill, come on.

 Cliche or not, it works to boost motivation and drive.

-We’ve all done it:
+Are you?
+Don’t worry we’ve all done it:

 Did you know that statistics state that 40% of people have experienced financial loss due to procrastination?